Street Prints Manaia Art Trail

 In 2019, some of the world’s best street artists took part in the Street Prints Manaia, International Art Festival in Whangārei.
 15 large scale art murals based on the theme “Tuia te muka Tāngata” “Weaving the threads of Humanity” were completed and Whangārei and Aotearoa have been gifted with these incredible works of art.

-Download or view the Whangārei Sculpture and Art brochure(PDF, 3MB) with map and enjoy a self guided walk following the Trail.
+Download or view the Whangārei Sculpture and Art Trails brochure(PDF, 1MB) with map and enjoy a self guided walk following the Trail.

 1. UntitledStreet-Prints-Manaia-Art-Trail-Map.jpg